Q: Linda, what do I need to do before I think about purchasing a home?

-If you see a home advertised in the newspaper, or if you drive by a home that interests you, please call me!
-If you visit an Open House or a New Home Community, please tell the seller's agent in the home that I am representing you.
+If you see a home advertised in the newspaper, or if you drive by a home that interests you, please call us!
+If you visit an Open House or a New Home Community, please tell the seller's agent in the home that we are representing you.

-Remember, home information is always available to me, even if it is not a Linda Craft Team listing.
+Remember, home information is always available to us, even if it is not a Linda Craft Team listing.

 A: It is a many step process here is a brief overview of the process

 You will need an earnest money check to accompany the Offer to Purchase.
 This may be in the form of a personal check, or in some cases a certified check.
 A minimum of 1% of the sales price is deemed adequate in most cases.
-When your written Offer to Purchase is presented to the seller, he has three choices:
+When your written Offer to Purchase is presented to the seller, they have three choices:

 Negotiations after the initial written offer are conducted verbally until an agreement is reached.
 When the seller accepts your offer, or you accept his counteroffer in writing, you have a binding contract for sale on that property.
 Your earnest money will be deposited in the listing broker's trust account to be held until closing.

-A: It is in YOUR best interest to work exclusively with me.
+A: It is in YOUR best interest to work exclusively with Linda Craft Team.

-- I have access to every home that is in the Triangle Multiple Listing Service
+- We have access to every home that is in the Triangle Multiple Listing Service

-- I am self-employed, not on an expense account, and will be paid only when I find the right home for you.
+- We are self-employed, not on an expense account, and will be paid only when we find the right home for you.

-- Your loyalty is appreciated and in return you will receive the maximum in service from me and my team.
+- Your loyalty is appreciated and in return you will receive the maximum in service from our entire team.

-- All of my time and professional advice, experience, and assistance is FREE to you!
+- All of our time and professional advice, experience, and assistance is FREE to you!

 Still Have Questions?